h8d13/ALFN---Arch-Linux-For-Noobs/README.md

 `archinstall` for the classic debian style noob installer.

-Couple of things to watch here:
+### Important Setup Steps
-Make sure to set the proper keyboard layout, and also to set a root password.
+* Make sure to set the proper keyboard layout
+* Set a root password
-Make sure to go to profile > type > and select a desktop environment (Window managers can be more complex for noobs.)
+* Go to profile > type > and select a desktop environment (Window managers can be more complex for beginners)
+* Recommended desktop environment:
-I recommend trying Budgie, it looks much more modern and slick than most in 2025.
+  * Try Budgie, it looks much more modern and slick than most in 2025

 Now press install > wait for it to finish.